 Another key feature makes it a very sought-after type enclosure.
 Post and rail fencing is often constructed using morticed fence posts.
 These have rectangular holes cut into the sides, to allow easy insertion of end-slotted rails.
 The simple method of installation can save hours of work installing cross rails fixings.
 It’s also part of what gives this fencing a natural, countryside look.

 Cleft chestnut rails have a marvellous rough-hewn look.
-Use pressure treated fence posts with a 15-year guarantee, and you’re getting some seriously long-lived fencing.
+Use pressure treated fence posts, and you’re getting some seriously long-lived fencing.

 Add galvanised wire, and post and rail fencing makes a perfect pet or small animal enclosure.
 Or, hold in dense foliage to make it grow upwards.
 Nature garden landscapers and livestock owners with children use this combination to protect kids from animals’ nips and keep the critters from escaping.
 Similar setups can make perfect pen-to-pen walkways for small livestock.

 For everyday gardens, post and rail fencing offers many benefits.
 The wire-fencing combination can support and protect new plantings of shrubs and hedges.

 Use green PVC coated wire for a blend-in look, or galvanised steel wire if preferred.
 Other fence rails available include arris rails with right angled triangular shapes to shed water and defy fence rot; cant rails protect fences with their sloped tops to protect fences; and, half round rails and rectangular rails work great, too.

 Often used to construct garden decking, 150mmx47mm heavy fence rails make powerful containment for large livestock.
 Joist hangers or special Carpenter Mate Screws or Timberlock Screws are usually preferred to support these heavier rails.

 Just as home-owners and gardeners appreciate post and rail fencing for its rugged look and simplicity, countless agricultural workers rely upon it daily.